 An analysis of a pupil's needs is carried out and evidence is gathered in collaboration with parents/carers and the pupil where appropriate.

-Targeted intervention is delivered within a given time frame and this is supervised by the inclusion team and the class teacher.
-The effectiveness of support and progress made against these targets is reviewed at agreed intervals and next steps are planned, including referrals to external, specialist agencies.
-The SEND register is updated each term and distributed to members of staff and the SEN profile of the school is provided to the local governing body when requested.
-If the pupil is looked after by the local authority they will have a bespoke Personal Education Plan (PEP)/an Additional Needs Plan (ANP).
-We will coordinate these plans with the SEND support plan and will involve parents and carers as well as foster carers or soce 5 workers in discussions.
+- Targeted intervention is delivered within a given time frame and this is supervised by the inclusion team and the class teacher. - The effectiveness of support and progress made against these targets is reviewed at agreed intervals and next steps are planned, including referrals to external, specialist agencies. - The SEND register is updated each term and distributed to members of staff and the SEND profile of the school is provided to the local governing body when requested. - If the pupil is looked after by the local authority they will have a bespoke Personal Education Plan (PEP)/an Additional Needs Plan (ANP).
+We will coordinate these plans with the SEND support plan and will involve parents and carers as well as foster carers or social workers in discussions.

 How does the school identify pupils' special educational needs?
-(SEND CoP 6.79 bullet 5) • We aim to identify pupils' special educational needs (SEND) as early as possible, so that every pupil achieves the best possible outcomes.
-A pupil has SEND where their learning difficulty or disability calls for special educational provision.
-That is provision which is different from or additional to that normally available to pupils of the same age.
-The identification of pupils with SEND is built into our overall approach to monitor their development and progress.
-We gather information about any additional needs or concerns relating to individual pupils during transition meetings with parents and pre-school providers before they enter the school.
-At the same time we consider evidence that a pupil may have a disability under the Equality Act 2010 and what reasonable adjustments may need to be made for them.
-We then assess pupils' current skills on entry, building on information from previous settings and where applicable, continue the provision and support necessary for them.
-Class teachers, supported by the senior leadership team, monitor the progress of all pupils (six) times a year to review their academic progress.
+(SEND CoP 6.79 bullet 5)

+- We aim to identify pupils' special educational needs (SEND) as early as possible, so that every pupil achieves the best possible outcomes. - A pupil has SEND where their learning difficulty or disability calls for special educational provision. - That is provision which is different from or additional to that normally available to pupils of the same age. - The identification of pupils with SEND is built into our overall approach to monitor their development and progress. - We gather information about any additional needs or concerns relating to individual pupils during transition meetings with parents and pre-school providers before they enter the school.
+At the same time we consider evidence that a pupil may have a disability under the Equality Act 2010 and what reasonable adjustments may need to be made for them. - We then assess pupils' current skills on entry, building on information from previous settings and where applicable, continue the provision and support necessary for them. - Class teachers, supported by the senior leadership team, monitor the progress of all pupils (six) times a year to review their academic progress.
 We also use a range of assessments with all the pupils at various points, such as spelling ages and reading ages at the end of each academic year.
-Speech and Language link, and Mastering Memory are also used throughout the year for individual students The school uses a number of 'in house' diagnostics assessment tools, LUCID RAPID, Speech and Language Link, CTOPP2, DASH, WIATT III, WRAT 5 and DST.
-For higher levels of need, we draw on specialist assessments from external agency professionals, e.g. an educational psychologist.
-These seek to identify pupils making less than expected progress given their age and individual circumstances.
-This also includes a pupil's wider development. • The SEND Code of Practice, 2015: 6.17, identifies less than expected progress: is significantly slower than that of their peers starting from the same baseline - fails to match or better the pupil's previous rate of progress fails to close the attainment gap between the pupil and their peers widens the attainment gap Where progress continues to be less than expected, the class teacher, working with the Inclusion Team, will assess whether the pupil has SEND according to the broad areas of need identified in the SEND Code of Practice, 2015.
+Speech and Language link, and Mastering Memory are also used throughout the year for individual students - The school uses a number of 'in house' diagnostics assessment tools, LUCID RAPID, Speech and Language Link, CTOPP2, DASH, WIATT III, WRAT 5 and DST. - For higher levels of need, we draw on specialist assessments from external agency professionals, e.g. an educational psychologist. - These seek to identify pupils making less than expected progress given their age and individual circumstances.
+This also includes a pupil's wider development. - The SEND Code of Practice, 2015: 6.17, identifies less than expected progress: - is significantly slower than that of their peers starting from the same baseline fails to match or better the pupil's previous rate of progress - fails to close the attainment gap between the pupil and their peers - widens the attainment gap - Where progress continues to be less than expected, the class teacher, working with the Inclusion Team, will assess whether the pupil has SEND according to the broad areas of need identified in the SEND Code of Practice, 2015. - The ESCC SEN digital matrix also supports this process. - We work with parents/carers and the pupil when appropriate as part of the assessment and in order to agree the desired outcomes.